Master of Science in Public Policy

 Drexel, the PA Department of Corrections and the University of Oslo are co-creating the ‘Little Scandinavia’ Prison Project. © PA Commonwealth

 Drexel’s Master of Science in Public Policy (MSPP) program is innovative and distinct in at least two key respects: Its focus on student-led inquiry and its distinct specialization tracks.
-Our program focuses on case study research as a unifying curricular element.
+Our program –which is offered both in-person and online– focuses on case study research as a unifying curricular element.
 Students must choose a specific research topic they will work on for their time in the program.
 In each subsequent Case Study Research course, students continue further research and writing on their chosen case study topic.
 By the end of the program, students will have produced a polished and in-depth analysis of a specific case that they can use to demonstrate expertise in a policy area.

 Students take required courses for the Master of Science in Public Policy from multiple schools within Drexel University, the College of Arts and Sciences, the Bennett S. LeBow College of Business, and the College of Computing and Informatics.
 Students gain a strong foundation in analysis, economics, research and writing — skills and knowledge that will help them achieve or advance in careers in public service, both in government and the private sector.

 - Full-time or part-time plans of study